codecapsules-io/codecapsules-docs/docs/comparisons/6-heroku-alternatives.md

 As part of AWS, you can use Elastic Beanstalk with the suite of technologies included in Amazon's infrastructure-as-a-service.
 Your application can connect to an external database or make use of Amazon Relational Database Service (Amazon RDS).

-Elastic Beanstalk is free to access, but but you'll be charged based on resource usage.
+Elastic Beanstalk is free to access, but you'll be charged based on resource usage.

 Elastic Beanstalk has a great number of endpoints around the world, but none in Africa.